Performing Arts Administration (MA)

 Program Description

-The master’s degree program in performing arts administration was founded in 1971 and is one of the oldest arts management programs in the country.
-The program educates prospective and practicing administrators for positions with outstanding arts organizations in this country and abroad.
-It does this with a combination of courses, specifically designed for arts administrators, in the areas of the environment of arts administration; development for the arts; marketing the performing arts; law and the arts; statistics; and business courses in economics, accounting, behavioral science, and marketing, which may be offered through NYU’s Leonard N. Stern School of Business or Wagner Graduate School of Public Service.
+The MA program in Performing Arts Administration educates prospective and practicing administrators for positions with performing arts organizations in this country and abroad.
+The curriculum offers a combination of courses, specifically designed for arts administrators, in the environment of arts administration; development for the arts; marketing the performing arts; law and the arts; statistics; and business courses in economics, accounting, behavioral science, and marketing, which may be offered through NYU’s Leonard N. Stern School of Business or Wagner Graduate School of Public Service.
 In addition, the program emphasizes the acquisition of executive skills in the areas of organizational assessment, career planning, and executive presentation through periodic workshops offered only to students enrolled in the master’s degree program.
 Internships with leading arts managers are a required part of the program of study and enhance coursework.
 In recent years, interns, who usually receive a small weekly stipend, have trained with managers of organizations as varied as Carnegie Hall, American Ballet Theatre, Brooklyn Academy of Music, Manhattan Theatre Club, and National Endowment for the Arts.
 In addition, guest lecturers and adjunct faculty from the field regularly speak at special forums.

 Special Opportunity